 Another crime that involves the theft of a company’s inventions is patent infringement.
 Similar to IP Theft, patent infringement occurs after a patent is approved.
 Compared to stealing a business’s secrets, patents are released for the public to view once they are approved.

 The main goal of patent infringement is to make as much money as possible before stopping your process.
-In many patent infringement cases, the product will be made and distributed outside of the United States, where U.S. patent laws are not protected.
+The product will be made and distributed outside the United States in many patent infringement cases, where U.S. patent laws are not protected.
 Businesses found guilty of patent infringement typically do not suffer significant legal consequences, only to pay a royalty-based fine.
-However, the offending party must be found guilty of willful infringement, which must be proven beyond reasonable belief.
+However, the offending party must be found guilty of willful infringement, proving beyond reasonable belief.

-In a ruling in October 2020, the networking technology giant Cisco Systems, Inc. was told to pay $1.9 billion for IP infringement by Judge Henry Morgan.
+In October 2020, Judge Henry Morganto ruled that the networking technology giant Cisco Systems, Inc. to pay $1.9 billion for IP infringement.
 A private company in Virginia, named Centripital Networks Inc., brought Cisco to court for infringing on four of their patents for network protection.

 Judge Morgan said Centripetal is owed $755.8 million for past use of the inventions, which he increased by two-and-a-half times after finding that Cisco’s infringement was “willful and egregious.”
 Morgan also ordered Cisco to pay a 10% royalty on sales of some of its products for the next three years and then 5% in royalties three years after that period.